ShawnChenXHC/report/extras.md

+The purpose of this report is thus to provide the first step in the process of improving the filters by

+The purpose of this report is thus to

+The importance of the Management Report
+Filters demands that its implementation be carefully considered and well-designed.
+This report will

+The author thus sought to update the system with the objective of making it more flexible, streamlined and resilient to change.
+The purpose of this report is thus two-fold.
+First, it will examine and provide an analysis of the existing infrastructure in order to highlight its deficiencies.
+Second, it will detail the author's solution and discuss how it addresses the weaknesses of the old system.

 This purpose is perhaps more clearly demonstrated when one examines the "Click" event handler placed upon the "Apply" button in the filter pane (Figure 2.1).